 Problems That May Arise While Reporting Abuse

-Unfortunately, there are many problems that can arise when reporting nursing home abuse since staff are involved.
+Unfortunately, there are many problems that can arise when reporting nursing home abuse since the staff is involved.

 If the victim has dementia or Alzheimer’s disease, this can make it very difficult to definitely prove neglect or abuse is taking place.
 Our nursing home abuse lawyers have dealt with very sad cases that dragged out that much longer due to the difficulty they faced proving the victim was not even fully aware of the abuse they were experiencing.
 Families with loved ones who have dementia or Alzheimer’s will need to be regularly checking in to maintain full awareness of their mental and physical well-being.